July 29th, 2021 | Building Personal Development Skills In the Shadow of The Imposter Syndrome.

 I even asked a few married friends about it.
-The question as, “Given how much time NOT having a family would save you, do you think that developing a company would be easier in that case?”
+The question is, “Given how much time NOT having a family would save you, do you think that developing a company would be easier in that case?”
 They all said, “Hell no!
 Quite the opposite.”

-And, the truth is that the difference between building a business without money and developing a business as a single person is like a difference between losing weight and getting out of cancer.
+And, the truth is that the difference between building a business without money and developing a business as a single person is like the difference between losing weight and getting out of cancer.
 Unless you suffer from some metabolic disease, the way to lose weight is quite algorithmic.
 You first set the target weight that you aim to achieve.

 Struggling with cancer is different though.
-You might be the best and disciplined person ever, yet the disease might kill you anyway.
+You might be the best and most disciplined person ever, yet the disease might kill you anyway.
 While another person, who happens to be a smoking and drinking psycho, walks away healthy.
 It is, to a high degree, a lottery.
-Similarly, with relationships, it is not something you can deserve.
+Similarly, relationships, it is not something you can deserve.

 It was not the only source of isolation though.
 Many people in my close family don’t speak to me for years now – including my sister – which doesn’t help either.
 Especially this summer when people are so tired of the lockdown that they no longer answer emails, it just all became hard.
 And, I live in a place where my relations with people around me are formal.
 Namely, I am a landlady, not a housemate.

-Facing the Impostor Syndrome
+Facing the Impostor Syndrome.

 So, despite the fact that the participants of my courses were making quick progress with their careers and usually finding great jobs within a few weeks, I developed a profound feeling that I didn’t know anything.
-And, that everything that I was doing, professionally, was just flat out pointless.
+And, that everything that I was doing, professionally, was just flat-out pointless.

-Furthermore, I recently met a few business developers who all shared the same opinion with me.
+Furthermore, I recently met a few business developers who all shared the same opinion as me.
 They were of the opinion that today, businesses are built on personal brands.
-Namely, people want to connect with people not businesses.
+Namely, people want to connect with people, not businesses.
 According to them, I should adjust my business development strategy, namely, expose my face more and be more outspoken as the owner of the company.